Somatosensory cortex damage after TBI can cause problems with sensation. It can also make balance and movement more challenging.

 After damage to the somatosensory cortex, however, this skill can become lost.
 As a result, actions such as balancing, walking, and even reaching can be more difficult.

-People with proprioceptive problems are also more vulnerable to muscle sprains or tears because they cannot sense when their muscles are being stretched.
+People with proprioceptive problems are also more vulnerable to muscle sprains or tears because they cannot sense when their muscles are being over-stretched.

 Agraphesthesia and Tactile Agnosia

 Similarly, somatosensory cortex damage can cause difficulties with recognizing things traced on the skin.